EU calls for 'firm' Belarus border control by Poland

 Already a member?

-But there could be many more, given that 186 people who tried to cross have so far gone missing without trace, according to Polish rescue NGO Grupy Granica.
+But there could be many more, given that 186 people who tried to cross have so far gone missing without trace, according to Polish rescue activists, Grupa Granica.

 Poland built a €320m, 5.5m high, 180-km long fence to stop migrants after Belarus flew in tens of thousands of people last year and forced them into neighbouring EU states to stir trouble.
 The EU threatened sanctions against airlines involved.